Rubens Barrichello: Brawn GP (2009)

 At Monaco, Barrichello was pipped for pole by a late-charging Button and Ferrari's Kimi Räikkönen.
 A good start saw him leapfrog the Finn into Sainte Devote.
 Barrichello's supersoft tyres did not last as well as Button's in the first stint and he pitted earlier than planned, and Button took a commanding lead.
 The top three remained unchanged for the duration of the race, save some reshuffling during the pit stop windows.
 At the completion of lap 47, Barrichello became the driver who has completed most laps in Formula One history, surpassing Michael Schumacher's total of 13,909 laps.
 In Turkey, he again had gearbox problems and retired for the first time in the season, leaving Button to increase his points advantage, while in Britain, Barrichello qualified second behind Vettel, before beating Button for the first time in 2009 en route to third place.

 In Germany, Barrichello took the lead at the first corner but after his first stop, he came out behind Felipe Massa who held him up.
 A fuel rig problem during his second stop meant that he finished the race in sixth, a place behind teammate Jenson Button.
 After the race he publicly blamed Brawn GP saying "It was a good show from the team in how to lose a race" and "They made me lose the race".
 Team principal Ross Brawn said of the incident "He had the 11th-fastest time of the race.
 You can't win a race with that speed".
 However, he refused to criticize Barrichello for his outburst.
 Barrichello has since admitted he overreacted, and he would not have won as the Red Bull cars were half a second a lap quicker than him.

 In Hungary, the Brawn cars struggled and lacked pace because of problems with the tyres and aerodynamics.
 Barrichello finished 10th, his first finish outside the points in 2009, and three places behind Button.
-In Valencia, Barrichello took his 10th Grand Prix win, his first in five years and the 100th win by a Brazilian driver in Formula One, allowing him to move up to 2nd in the Championship.
+In Valencia, Barrichello took his tenth Grand Prix win, his first in five years and the one-hundredth win by a Brazilian driver in Formula One, allowing him to move up to second in the Championship.
 He paid tribute to injured compatriot Felipe Massa with a plaque on the top of his race helmet.